harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION_2nd.md

     done
 ```

-Next will the same genomes, chaging the reference to target and target to references.
+Next will the same genomes, changing the reference to target and target to references.
 Hg199_minion_5k was uses as a reference.

 ```bash
     mv 20180806_SN104_ref.fna_scaffolding /data/scratch/gomeza/assembly/Scaffold_2/N.ditisima/Hg199/Hg199.fasta